 Lewis acquired her cooking skills and love of freshness and seasonality growing up in Freetown, where such things were part of life.
 She learned most of her cooking from her Aunt Jenny.
-They used a wood-fired stove for all their cooking and didn’t have to measure spoons or scales, so instead, they used coins, piling baking powder on pennies, salt on dimes, and baking soda on nickels.
+They used a wood-fired stove for all their cooking and didn’t have measuring spoons or scales, so instead, they used coins, piling baking powder on pennies, salt on dimes, and baking soda on nickels.
 Lewis is said to have been able to tell when a cake was done just by listening to the sound it was making.

 From Small Town to New York City

 Lewis left Freetown at age 16 after her father died.
 First, she moved to Washington, D.C. and eventually to New York City.
 Her first jobs in New York City included ironing in a laundromat and as an employee of the Daily Worker, a newspaper.
 She was also involved in political demonstrations and campaigned for President Franklin D. Roosevelt.

 In New York, Lewis’ cooking made her a local legend.
 In 1948, when female chefs were few and black female chefs were even fewer, Lewis opened her own restaurant with John Nicholson, an antique dealer and bohemian with a taste for high society.
 Café Nicholson, on East 57th Street in Manhattan, was a huge success.

 Lewis did all the cooking.
 Her dishes were simple, delicious Southern food but the café attracted numerous famous faces like Tennessee Williams, Truman Capote, Richard Avedon, Gloria Vanderbilt, Marlene Dietrich, and Diana Vreeland.
 Lewis stayed with the restaurant until 1954.
 Café Nicholson was sold in 1999 to chef Patrick Woodside.